-If you have received a PPI or payday loan refund since April 2016 where tax has been deducted, you can probably get some or all of this back from the tax man!
+If you have received a PPI or payday loan refund tax may have been deducted.

 Why was this taxed?

 People often feel cross that they are charged tax on a refund.
 If you return something to a shop for a refund, you wouldn’t expect that to be taxed, it’s your own money you are getting back.

 The tax man agrees – the refund part isn’t taxable.